 wartime ships and aircraft to raise money for wartime charities), first aid, photography and developing, drumming in dance bands, welding, engineering,

 and furniture making; a formidable list which Rodney does not try to compete with!

-> The first drawn images he can remember are a series of 30cm high copies of Walt Disney characters chasing each round the living room walls of their
+The first drawn images he can remember are a series of 30cm high copies of Walt Disney characters chasing each other around the living room walls of

-> council house.
-His father drew them in crayon and they were to have a lasting influence on Rodney.
-His fascination with nature also began early in
+their council house.
+His father drew them in crayon, and they were to have a lasting influence on Rodney.
+His fascination with nature also began early

-> childhood.
-One of his earliest memories is of studying dew-laden spider webs in the garden and in those days he was seldom seen without a bunch of
+in childhood.
+One of his earliest memories is of studying dew-laden spider webs in the garden, and in those days he was seldom seen without a bunch of

-> flowers in his hand, even in his pram or going to bed at night.
+flowers in his hand, even in his pram or going to bed at night.
 Another vivid memory from when he was too young to attend school, is of visiting an

 old lady down the road who had a house full of cats and allowed the budding Rodney Matthews to bring his paint box, where upon he would paint the

 peacocks depicted on a heavy cloth covering a huge round table in her parlour.
 This selfless fostering of young talent remains a slight but lingering

 Matthews' early education was decidedly unbalanced, he says, for while he excelled in art and related subjects, others like mathematics and English